 Although I have not seen or read either, I am currently in the process of re-reading A Christmas Carol, the illustrated version, an annual tradition I try to keep, although I don’t always succeed.

 A Christmas Carol is my favorite book of all time.
 I love it for it’s perfect plot, it’s memorable characters and its simple message of hope and redemption.
-While I like and watch the movie, (especially the 1951 version with Alistair Sim, although the 1938 version has a better Tiny Tim and Bob Cratchit and a much scarier ghost of Christmas past which would have me scurrying to bed when I was Tiny Tim’s age), the book itself is pure perfection.
+While I like the movie (especially the 1951 version with Alistair Sim, although the 1938 version has a better Tiny Tim and Bob Cratchit and a much scarier ghost of Christmas past which would have me scurrying to bed when I was Tiny Tim’s age), the book itself is pure perfection.
 You wouldn’t change a thing in it.
 It’s so ingrained in our memory that we couldn’t imagine it any other way.
-Desperate for money, with a mortgage overdue and six children to support, Dickens produced it in a mad six-week frenzy in October of 1943.
+Desperate for money, with a mortgage overdue and six children to support, Dickens produced it in a mad six-week frenzy in October of 1843.
 It was published on Dec 19, just in time for the Christmas trade, and immediately sold out, and has been in print ever since.

 If I am ever in New York at Christmas time, my first stop will be the Morgan Library, where every year Dickens original handwritten sixty-eight-page manuscript is on display over the holiday season.
 Dickens chose the red leather binding himself and gifted and inscribed it to his friend, Thomas Mitton.
 Here is an online link to the manuscript, and you can now buy a facsimile copy from the Morgan shop online.

 A few years ago, the library held a contest for Dickens fans and scholars to study the manuscript in search of the most noteworthy editorial changes.
 While he may have written it in an outpouring of creative genius, he still did a lot of crossing out and revising.
 Can you imagine Tiny Tim being called Fred?
-It is a sad part of history lost that our present writing methods no longer allow this peek into the creative process.
+It is a sad part of history lost that our present writing methods no longer permit this peek into the creative process.

 Dickens was long-winded, (why use one word when ten will do), so for a short tale, it is wordy, but it’s not as bad as Oliver Twist (which I read at age twelve when the movie musical came and found a difficult read), or A Tale of Two Cities or any of his other works.
 In A Christmas Carol the descriptive passages are pure bliss.
 Some of my favorites include, the description of the damp piercing cold at the beginning of the story, (foggier yes and colder.
 Piercing, searching, biting cold), the entire passage about the Cratchit household and their Christmas dinner, (Mrs. Crachit dressed out poorly in a twice-turned gown but brave in ribbons and Belinda too, and Peter with his collar done up), the dancing and food at old Fezziwig’s party, (away they all went, twenty couples at once), the games (blind man’s bluff and charades) and music at his nephew Fred’s, and the town and the grocer’s all dressed for Christmas with the people sallying forth full of goodwill and good cheer.